OpenResearchInstitute/ka9q-sdr/README.md

 stereo image.
 This makes it easier to distinguish multiple sources, e.g., in a round table.
 The 'monitor' program currently supports only Opus and PCM, though CODEC2 is again on the list.

+Direct, low-latency access to multicast data on remote networks requires some form of IP multicast routing or tunneling that is not (yet) provided in this package.
+The remote multicast data you are most likely to want is audio, so here's a simple workaround for remote
+listening:

+ssh remotesys 'pcmcat -2 pcm.vhf.mcast.local | opusenc --quiet --raw --bitrate 32 - -' | play -q -

+This remotely executes the 'pcmcat' command, which picks up the specified multicast group (which must be PCM audio with RTP types 10 or 11), forces the output to be stereo (which opusenc expects by default), and compresses it with the Opus codec to 32 kb/s.
+The compressed audio is then sent over the SSH channel to your local computer where the 'play' program decompresses and plays the audio.
+This requires the 'opus-tools' package on the remote system and the 'sox' package on the local system.
+Latency can be several seconds because of shell pipeline and TCP buffering.

+There's no performance penalty to running Opus in stereo mode on mono data, so for simplicity the ka9q-radio package always uses Opus in this way.

 ## The KA9Q 'radio' program